This page gives a rolling update on COVID-19 coronavirus. It will be kept up to date as much as possible.

 Coronavirus in Scotland

-There are now confirmed cases of Coronavirus (COVID-19) across Scotland.
+There are now a number of confirmed cases of Coronavirus (COVID-19) across Scotland.

 Health services are prepared to deal with an increasing outbreak, and we must play our own part to help prevent further spread by following the latest medical advice.